SumanRajSharma/Split-CSV/README.md

 Function: main is a method that splits the xlxs file to multiple CSVs based on provided row size.

-#### Variables:
-1. `filename` - filepath/name of a Excel file.
-Eg: '~/Desktop/test.xlsx' Or if file is in same path as this script simply 'test.xlsx'
-2. `rowsize` - size of a row you want to split the Excel file to create multiple CSVs.
-3. `output_file_prefix` - output file prefix.
-Eg. If you provide 'result' then file name will be result_1.csv, result_2.csv ...

 #### Steps:
 1. Load Excel file and create a dataframe using python library pandas
 2. Split the dataframe to list/array of dataframes based on the row size you provided